|

-Famous Shipwrecks of Bermuda Amazing but real stories
+Famous Shipwrecks of Bermuda & Top Dive Sites

-Bermuda shipwrecks reached their ill fate mostly due to the hazardous coral reefs in the North Atlantic waters rather than the influence of Bermuda Triangle.
-There are coral reefs spanning about 200 square miles of water area near Bermuda.
+Bermuda Triangle.
+There are treacherous underwater coral reefs spanning across some 200 square miles of water area near Bermuda.

 Sea Venture: Captained by George Somers, this was the ship that carried Bermuda's first settlers in 1609.
-Unless it was caught in a sever storm and got wrecked in the rocks near Bermuda's eastern end, the settlers would have never come to Bermuda.
+Unless it was caught in a sever storm and got wrecked in the rocks near Bermuda's eastern end, the first settlers would have never arrived in Bermuda and human settlement would have never taken place in the island.
+So the wrecking of Sea Venture has a great significance to Bermuda's history.

 Cristobal Colon: One of the most famous shipwrecks and the largest in Bermuda, Cristobal Colon is a 499 foot Spanish transatlantic luxury liner that sank in 1936.